Need to talk? Call 1800 882 436.

 Your baby will grow at different rates at different times.
 Their appetite can vary, even from day to day.

-Babies don’t know what to eat but they know how much.
+Babies don't know what to eat but they know how much.
 Provide wholesome, healthy unprocessed food choices.
-Take your cue from your baby.
-Babies tend to turn away or lose interest when they’ve had enough to eat.
+Follow your cues baby's cues; babies tend to turn away or lose interest once they've had enough to eat.

 Finger foods and self-feeding

-By 9 to 12 months, most babies like finger foods.
+By 9 to 12 months of age, most babies enjoy finger foods.
 Finger foods are foods they can hold themselves.

-By 12 months, your baby can eat the same healthy food you serve your family.
+By 12 months, your baby can eat the same healthy food you serve your family, but without large amounts of hot spices.

 Foods to limit or avoid when introducing solids

-There are some foods and drinks you should limit or avoid:
+There are some foods and drinks you should limit or avoid giving your baby:

 • coffee and tea, herbal drinks are not recommended